rooftop-media/rooftop-media.org-tutorial/version1.0/tutorial.md

-<h2 id="part-a" align="center">  Part A:  Drawing the Buffer </h2>
+<h2 id="part-a" align="center">  Part A:  Serving static pages </h2>

-The steps in Part A will culminate in us displaying the text file on the screen, along with controls to move and type.
+The steps in Part A will culminate in us serving a website with static pages, including:

-Along the way, we’ll break the code into 6 code sections with comments, and add some code to each section.
+  - a landing page
+  - a register page
+  - a login page

+Along the way, we’ll create a webserver that can serve up assets, do SSR, and more.

-*Estimated time: 12 minutes*
+*Estimated time: ?? minutes*

 <br/><br/><br/><br/>

-<h3 id="a-1">  ☑️ Step 1:  Add a sample file </h3>
+<h3 id="a-1">  ☑️ Step 1:  Edit <code>server.js</code> </h3>

 We’ll add a text file to the directory too, called `sample.txt`.
 It just needs a couple lines of any text.
 Here’s what I wrote: